 Where Do I Find Coupons?

-The first place to find manufacturer coupons is printing them.
-So many great coupons are available to print, you can not find other places.
+The first place to find manufacturer coupons is by printing them.

 Most printable coupon providers allow you to print each coupon two times per device or account.
 These coupon prints are tracked through your devices or your phone number, not the actual printer.
-So you can get two prints from your phone, two prints from your tablet and so on.
-You may also try printing from different browsers to get a few extra prints on a device ( i.e Internet Explorer, Firefox, Google Chrome) this does not work with all coupon printing sites but is worth a shot.
+So you can get two prints from your phone, two prints from your tablet and so on using a wifi printer.
+You may also try printing from different browsers to get a few extra coupon prints on a device (i.e Internet Explorer, Firefox, Google Chrome) this does not work with all coupon printing sites but it’s worth a shot.

 Once you have printed the coupon, most printable sites will allow you to easily print it again by hitting your browser back arrow.
 Some, however, you have to go back and click on the link where you found the coupon and print again.